Fira-Music-Bot/copyright/README.md

-# Copyright Notice
+# Copyright Policy

-Everything related to Fira's ownership, intellectual property, third-party services, and copyright requests.
+**Effective Date:** August 5, 2026
+**Applies To:** Fira Music

+Fira respects intellectual property rights and is committed to operating in accordance with applicable copyright laws.
+This policy explains how copyrighted material may appear within the Service and how copyright owners can contact us.

 ---

-## Intellectual Property
+## 1. About Fira

-Fira, including its name, branding, website, documentation, graphics, and software, is the intellectual property of the Fira Team.
+Throughout this policy, **"Fira," "we," "our,"** and **"the Service"** refer to the Fira Discord bot, its dashboard, website, documentation, and any related services operated by the Fira Team.

-Unless explicitly permitted in writing, you may not copy, distribute, modify, reverse engineer, or commercially use any part of Fira or its assets.

 ---

-## Technology
+## 2. Intellectual Property

-Fira is powered by several open-source technologies and cloud services, including:

-* Discord.js
-* TypeScript
-* Node.js
-* PostgreSQL
-* Lavalink
-* LavalinkClient

-We appreciate the developers and communities behind these projects for making modern Discord applications possible.
+Fira is proprietary software.
+The source code, branding, documentation, graphics, and other original assets created for Fira are owned by the Fira Team and are protected under applicable copyright and intellectual property laws.

+Except where expressly permitted, these materials may not be copied, modified, redistributed, reverse engineered, or used for commercial purposes without prior written permission.

 ---

-## How Music Works

-Fira is a music playback client—not a music hosting platform.

-Tracks are requested from supported music providers and streamed through Lavalink to your Discord voice channel.
-Fira does not maintain a library of songs or permanently store copyrighted audio on its servers.

-Availability of content depends entirely on the respective provider.
+## 3. Third-Party Content

+Fira may display information related to music, such as song titles, artist names, album names, cover artwork, playlists, and other metadata obtained from supported third-party services.

+Ownership of this content remains with its respective copyright holders.
+Displaying this information within Fira does not transfer ownership to Fira or its users.

 ---

-## Third-Party Services

-Fira integrates with a number of external platforms to provide its features.

-Names such as Discord, Spotify, Apple Music, Deezer, YouTube, SoundCloud, Top.gg, and other trademarks remain the exclusive property of their respective owners.
-Any reference to these brands is purely for compatibility and identification purposes and should not be interpreted as an endorsement, partnership, or sponsorship.
+## 4. Music Playback

+Fira is a playback and discovery service.
+It does not publish, upload, archive, or permanently store copyrighted audio on its own servers.

+When a user requests music, playback is facilitated through supported streaming technologies and third-party providers.
+Audio is delivered only during the active listening session and is not retained by Fira after playback ends.

+Content availability may change at any time depending on the source provider.

 ---

-## Copyright Notice
+## 5. External Services

+To provide its features, Fira integrates with various third-party platforms, APIs, and developer services.

+These may include services such as Discord, Spotify, Apple Music, Deezer, YouTube, SoundCloud, Lavalink, Top.gg, and other compatible providers.

+All trademarks, logos, service names, and copyrights remain the exclusive property of their respective owners.
+Their inclusion within Fira is solely for compatibility, identification, or interoperability and does not imply any endorsement, sponsorship, partnership, or affiliation.

+---

+## 6. User Responsibility

+Users are responsible for ensuring that their use of Fira complies with applicable copyright laws, local regulations, and the terms of any third-party services they access through the Service.

-We respect intellectual property rights.
+Fira does not encourage or authorize the infringement of intellectual property rights.

+---

+## 7. Copyright Reports

-If you believe material made available through Fira violates your copyright, please contact us through our support server with sufficient information to investigate the request.
+If you believe that material accessible through Fira infringes your copyright, you may contact the Fira Team through our official support channels.

-To help us process your report, include:
+To help us process your request efficiently, please include:

+* A description of the copyrighted work.
-* The content you are referring to.
+* The specific content involved.
 * Where you encountered it within Fira.
-* Evidence that you own or represent the copyright.
-* Your preferred contact information.

-Valid reports will be reviewed as quickly as possible.

-*Last revised: August 5, 2026*
+* Proof of ownership or authorization.
+* Contact information for further communication.

+After reviewing a valid request, we may remove, restrict, or otherwise limit access to the reported content where appropriate.

+---

+## 8. Policy Updates

+This Copyright Policy may be revised periodically to reflect legal, operational, or technical changes.

+The most recent version published in Fira's documentation will always supersede previous versions.

+---

+## 9. Contact

+For copyright inquiries, intellectual property concerns, or takedown requests, please contact the Fira Team through our official support server or the contact information provided on our website.

+---

+**© 2026 Fira Team.
+All rights reserved.**